awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 **Note**
 For the prompt `HelloWorldFunction may not have authorization defined, Is this okay? [y/N]` AWS SAM is informing you that the sample application configures an API Gateway API without authorization\.
 When you deploy the sample application, AWS SAM creates a publicly available URL\.
 You can acknowledge this notification by answering "Y" to the prompt\.
-For information configuring authorization, see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.
+For information configuring authorization, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md)\.

 **Example output:**